-Trump, top Democrats clash on border wall in rare Oval Office fight
+In rare on-camera clash, Trump, top Democrats feud over border wall

 “See, we get along,” Trump said.

-Reporting by Roberta Rampton, Susan Cornwell Doina Chiacu, David Alexander, Lisa Lambert and Susan Heavey; additional reporting by David Morgan; editing by Phil Berlowitz and Cynthia Osterman
+Reporting by Roberta Rampton, Susan Cornwell Doina Chiacu, Amanda Becker, David Alexander, Lisa Lambert and Susan Heavey; additional reporting by David Morgan; editing by Phil Berlowitz and Cynthia Osterman